SaradaPurnaSonty/Aksarapadiyam/index.md

 - Word formation
 - Grammatical structure
 - Principles of mantra construction

-In essence, an Akṣarapadīyam constitutes a comprehensive explanation of Vedic letters, word formation, and the principles underlying mantra construction.phonetics, grammar, and meaning in Vedic Sanskrit.
+In essence, an Akṣarapadīyam constitutes a comprehensive explanation of Vedic letters, word formation, and the principles underlying mantra construction.

 ---